arnabs542/Algorithm-and-Data-Structure/doc/classical_algorithm.md

 ## Substring problem

+### Longest/shortest substring with conditions

+> Common solutions

+* use two pointers to mark left and right,
+* use a map<char,int> to record how many times a char occur.
+* may need to use some reference cnt to check condition satisfy

-### Longest Substring Without Repeating Characters
+#### Longest Substring Without Repeating Characters
 https://leetcode.com/problems/longest-substring-without-repeating-characters/#/description

 > substring problems: (if ending at certain position. sub problem:)